johnandersen777/johnandersen777.github.io/content/posts/telepathy.md

 **The illicit we are used to is mistrust.** By overcoming this barrier and trusting both ourselves and our guides, we unlock the full potential of our collective humanity.
 The machine helps us navigate who and what oracle data we can trust, enabling optimal communication across ad hoc formed sets of AI agents and human collaborators.

 As Alan Watts reminds us, "Trying to define yourself is like trying to bite your own teeth."
-Understanding that **God has no name**, we embrace the ineffable nature of our existence and the limitless possibilities within us.
+Understanding that the Holy Ghost is within all of us, we embrace the ineffable nature of our existence and the limitless possibilities within us.

 Technology serves as a catalyst, helping us unlock and refine the tools we already possess.
 In doing so, we create a future where human connection is deepened, collaboration is enhanced, and the human spirit thrives.